Criminal Defense FAQ

 How much does it cost to hire a criminal defense attorney?

-are possible.
-The most common fee is a flat fee.
-Here, the attorney charges
+Flat Fee: The most common fee is a flat fee.
+Here, the attorney charges a fixed

-a fixed fee that is based on the case as a whole, rather than by the hour.
+fee that is based on the case as a whole, rather than by the hour.
+This

-This can be beneficial to the client as the flat fee creates certainty
+can be beneficial to the client as the flat fee creates certainty as to

 The client has a sense of certainty and doesn't have to worry about